 Federal Taxes

 There are different tax brackets for people with different incomes.
-Most people will pay the lowest possible taxes on lower incomes, while taxes rise on higher incomes.
-For 2024, tax rates are 15% on the first $55,867 of taxable income.
-For income earned between $55,867 and $111,733, the rate is 20.5%.
+Most people will pay the lowest taxes on lower incomes, while taxes rise on higher incomes.
+For 2026, the federal tax rates on taxable income in Canada are:

 Provincial Tax Rates

 There are big differences in provincial taxes across Canada, but they all follow the same principle as exemplified above.
-At 4%, Nunavut has the lowest tax rates for the lowest-income earners, while at 25.75%, Quebec has the highest rate for the top-income earners.
+For 2026, Nunavut has the lowest tax rates for the lowest-income earners at 4%, while Quebec has the highest rate for the top-income earners at 25.75%.

 Conclusion